 - Describing how you will learn new skills and tactics

-- Helping you understand how these new skills will be applied directly into your business
+- Helping you understand how these new skills will be applied directly to your business

 - Specific action plans to achieve business and profit growth

-If the coach does not take into consideration your opinions, concerns, and views – and instead relies only on his own opinion – then you likely have a problem.
+If the coach does not take into consideration your opinions, concerns, and views, instead relies only on his own opinion, you will likely have a problem.

 A good coach should have a strong client portfolio that helps illustrate real achievements.
-These success stories tell you that they’ve got the skills you need in a business coach.
+These success stories tell you that he has the skills you need from a business coach.

-If a coach cannot or does not share testimonials or case studies showing how they have helped other businesses, why are you thinking about working with them?
+If a coach cannot or does not share testimonials or case studies showing how he/she has helped other businesses, why are you thinking about working with him/her?

-Furthermore, great business coaches will be able to describe very specifically how they have worked with their past clients to achieve success, all while maintaining dignity and without divulging sensitive or confidential information about their past clients (also see below).
+Furthermore, great business coaches will be able to describe very specifically how they have worked with their past clients to achieve success while maintaining dignity and without divulging sensitive or confidential information about their past clients (also see below).

 A good and trustworthy business coach maintains client confidentiality.
 It’s really as simple as that.